-Cold Springs, NV - Last week, the Reno Gazette-Journal reported that a man may have been killed by a dog.
+Cold Springs, NV - Last week, multiple news agencies reported that a man may have been killed by a dog.
 A canine of an unidentified breed was subsequently quarantined.
 The Washoe County Medical Examiner's Office continues to try to determine the cause of death.
 Today, Kolo TV identified the victim as 50-year old Kevin Latz who had gone to his neighbor's house to borrow a BBQ.
 Latz was attacked by the neighbor's "protective" dog and bled to death before help arrived.

 06/06/12: Pit Bull Seized After North Carolina Man Found Dead

 07/26/11: ANIMAL PEOPLE Editor Responds to Fact Cooker Article by Mark Robison

 07/20/11: Blogger Targets New Fact Cooker, Mark Robison of the Reno Gazette-Journal

 Another commenter from this article:

 I got off the phone earlier today, with the Detective at scene and I was told that Kevin did not go over there to borrow a barbeque, but was INVITED over there for a barbeque by the owner of the dog's brother.
 He did not realize that Kevin's name had not been given to the press and he will handle that this afternoon.
 He also said that when the final report comes out, in 4 weeks (after toxicology), that everyone's questions will be fully answered.